solid/authorization-panel/privilege-request-protocol.md

 Syntax
 ------
+Note: When supporting browser-based applictations, servers **SHOULD** take care to include necessary [Cross-Origin Resource Sharing (CORS)][CORS] response headers.

-The link to the privilege request endpoint is in an HTTP `Link` response header of the original denied transaction.
+The link to the privilege request endpoint is in an [HTTP `Link`][RFC8288] response header of the original denied transaction.
 The link relation is *TBD*, but for now let us use `x-permission-request` as a placeholder pending an agreeable identifier.
 The link target URI is opaque to the client, need not be for the same origin as the original denied request, **SHOULD** be unguessable and unforgeable, and **SHOULD** only be valid for a limited time and a single use.
 The privilege request endpoint **MUST** be able to sufficiently identify the client solely by this URI, for example by the URI comprising a key to a database record, or by comprising a signed serialization of relevant information about the client.
-The `Link` header **SHOULD** include an `expires_in` parameter giving the number of seconds after the `Date` of this response at which the privilege request URI will no longer be valid.
+This link **SHOULD** include an `expires_in` [target attribute][RFC8288§2.2] giving the number of seconds after the `Date` of this response at which the privilege request URI will no longer be valid.

 A request for additional privilege **SHALL** be made by HTTP `POST` to the privilege request URI.
 The endpoint **MUST NOT** require any special credentials,